 A high-quality perimeter fence shouldn’t require much maintenance, but regular inspections and checks are needed to identify any issues and threats.
 For example, make sure there are no buildings or trees nearby that intruders could use as an easy way to climb over your fence.
 Also, double-check that all locks and hinges are working properly to ensure security breaches haven’t been attempted.

-For more advice on choosing the best perimeter fencing for your school, get in touch with the team at Zaun today.
+For more advice on how to choose school fencing and the best perimeter fencing for your school, get in touch with the team at Zaun today.
 We’ll take you through all the options and provide expert advice on keeping staff and students safe.